SFPC/sfpc.github.io/_faqs/philosophy-and-pedagogy.md

 ### Who runs the school?

-The currently Zach, Taeyoon and Lauren Gardner are organizing the sessions.
+The SFPC Team: Zachary Lieberman, Taeyoon Choi and Lauren Gardner organize the sessions.
+The SFPC Steering Committee: Ida Benedetto, Amit Pitaru, Tega Brain provide additional support.
 We try to work with new teachers and visitors every session, often involving our alumni and community.

 ### Why do you teach?